Carpobrotus chilensis (Molina) N.E.Br.

 Carpobrotus aequilateralus, Mesembryanthemum chilense

-Carpobrotus chilensis is an edible succulent that sends out up to 6.6 feet (2 m) long, prostrate stems that root at the nodes.
-The stems can carpet the ground with fleshy, pointed leaves, which are triangular in cross-section.
-Flowers are deep magenta, up to 1 inch (2.5 cm) in diameter, and can appear all year round.
+Carpobrotus chilensis is an edible succulent that sends out prostrate, up to 6.6 feet (2 m) long stems that root at the nodes.
+The stems can carpet the ground with fleshy pointed leaves triangular in cross-section.
+Flowers are deep magenta, up to 1 inch (2.5 cm) in diameter, and appear all year round.
 They open in the morning and close at night.
-This species is similar to and often mistaken for, its close relative Carpobrotus edulis, which is larger.
+This species is similar to and often mistaken for its close relative, Carpobrotus edulis, which is larger.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).